alechenninger/blog/posts/fakes.md

 end up [thought-terminating](https://en.wikipedia.org/wiki/Thought-terminating_clich%C3%A9).
-If we think about our testing decisions in terms of value throughput (which is the only thing that matters) instead of the predispositions of the testing models we happen to subscribe to, we end up making very different decisions.
+If we think about our testing decisions in terms of value throughput (which is the only thing that matters) instead of the predispositions of the testing models we happen to subscribe to, we end up making very different decisions:

-Specifically, **don't replace a dependency unless you have a really good reason to**.
-We've talked about some good examples of when this makes sense already: heavy dependencies, like external process integrations.
-These deserve fakes as described above.
+1. **Don't replace a dependency unless you have a really good reason to**.
+We've talked about some good examples of when this makes sense already: heavy dependencies, like external process integrations, in which the complexity or time justifies the expense of replacing it.
+Fakes, as described above, work great here.

-Secondly, and equally important, **write your production code so you can reuse as much of it in tests as possible**, especially business logic, of which there is really only one correct implementation by definition.
+2. **Write your production code so you can reuse as much of it in tests as possible.** In particular, encapsulate your business logic, of which there is really only one correct implementation by definition, in a reusable class with otherwise injected dependencies.

 By avoiding doubles at all, you've saved yourself the time of reimplementing code you've already written and already tested.
-More importantly, your tests aren't lying to you; they actually provide feedback your users care about.
+More importantly, your tests aren't lying to you; they actually provide meaningful feedback.

 // This is the same reason we don't just throw interfaces everywhere even though we might think it makes our code more "flexible."
-Flexibility isn't always _good_; a business rule is a business rule, unless your business model specifically models possible alternatives, there is only one correct implementation.
+Flexibility isn't always good.
+A business rule is a business rule, unless your business model specifically models possible alternatives, there is only one correct implementation.
 If there is only one correct implementation, then what you want is a class, not an interface.
-Incidentally, mocking libraries generally only encourage you to mock interfaces, not classes.
+Incidentally, mocking libraries generally only encourage you to mock interfaces, not classes–a hint that we should not be mocking business logic.

-Unit testing, if defined by isolating only your class under test, doesn't exist.
-[No code exists in a vacuum](https://www.facebook.com/notes/kent-beck/unit-tests/1726369154062608/).
-In this way, **all tests are integration tests.** Rather than think about unit vs integration vs end to end or whatever, I recommend sticking to Google's [small, medium, and large](https://testing.googleblog.com/2010/12/test-sizes.html) test categorization.
+Unit testing, if defined by isolating a test to only one class, doesn't exist.
+No code exists in a vacuum.
+In this way, **all tests are integration tests.** Rather than think about unit vs integration vs component vs end to end or whatever, I recommend sticking to Google's [small, medium, and large][test-sizes] test categorization.
 If you're getting hives thinking about all the places bugs could lurk without isolating a unit–I used to–ask yourself, why are we so comfortable then using the standard library or Apache commons or Guava without mocking that code out too?
 We trust that code.
 Why?
-We trust code **that has its own tests.**
+We trust code **that has its own tests.**^[2]

 The same can be true of our own code.
 If we organize our code in layers, with business logic deep in our domain model, infrastructure defined by interfaces and anti-corruption layers, used by application services in the middle, used by an HTTP adapter on top (or